The 10 Best eLearning Authoring Tools in 2026

 What can my business use authoring tools for?

-Yes, most modern authoring tools are designed to integrate with Learning Management Systems (LMS) seamlessly.
-This integration is typically achieved through standard eLearning formats such as SCORM (Sharable Content Object Reference Model), xAPI (Experience API), or AICC (Aviation Industry CBT Committee).
-These standards ensure that the courses created with eLearning authoring software can be easily uploaded, launched, and tracked within LMS platforms.
+Yes, most modern eLearning authoring tools are designed to integrate with an LMS seamlessly.
+This integration is typically achieved through standard eLearning formats such as SCORM (Sharable Content Object Reference Model) or xAPI (Experience API).
+These standards ensure that the training materials created with eLearning authoring software can be easily uploaded, launched, and tracked within LMS platforms.

 iSpring Suite